 Getting cozy is all about slowing down and settling in.
 The holiday season can get quite stressful at times, so make sure you take time for yourself.
 Grab a cup of cocoa or your favorite festive cocktail and nestle into a good book or you favorite holiday movie.
 A cozy Christmas is much more than aesthetic, it’s about living it too!

-Best Ideas on How to Get a Cozy Christmas Aesthetic
+How to Get a Cozy Christmas Aesthetic

 Now, let’s dive into how to get your home to feel as cozy as possible this season.
 Here are my personal favorite things to layer into Bayberry House during the holiday season.